SeanGreenbaum/Azure-SampleCode/Azure-PowerShell/ServiceTagLookup/Readme.md

 ```

 ## Notes
-- Ensure you have either an internet connection to be able to access the lates JSON file online, or you have already downloaded the JSON file locally.
+- Ensure you have either an internet connection to be able to access the latest JSON file online, or you have already downloaded the JSON file locally.

 ## Limitations
 Currently the script does not parse or check IPv6 addresses.
 Azure does support IPv6 and Service Tags do contain IPv6 information, it just isn't yet in the scripts abilities.